ring-lang/ring/extensions/README.md

 to generate C/C++ code that wraps C/C++ functions/classes
 to be used from Ring code

+The folder LibDepWin contains the libraries required to build Ring extensions on Microsoft Windows

 The folder RingBeep contains a simple example to learn how to create an extension using the Code Generator

 The folder RingMouseEvent Another simple example to learn how to create an extension